- In-District Transfer Requests

 Submit completed application to Student Placement Office for processing.
 You may return the completed for by fax to 206.631.3383, scan/email to Student Placement, or drop it off at the district central office.

 A completed inter-district/choice transfer agreement does not withdraw your student form the current school or resident district.
-If the inter-district/choice transfer is approved, the parent must formally withdraw the student from the Highline School they are attending.
+If the inter-district/choice transfer is approved, it is recommended that the family provide the current school of attendance with a courtesy call to inform the current school that their student will be enrolling in another school district.
+Once the student enrolls in the requested school district, the student will be formally withdrawn from Highline Public Schools.
 If the inter-district/choice transfer is denied by the requested district, the student will continue enrollment in Highline Public Schools.

 Non-resident students are those who do not live within Highline Public School (HPS) boundaries.